 1. Final Examination Paper 1: Reading for Understanding, Analysis and Evaluation (1 hour).

-Learners will be required to demonstrate and apply reading skills in the understanding, analysis and evaluation of one non-fiction text.
+Learners will be required to demonstrate and apply reading skills.
+They will have to read one unseen passage of non-fiction and answer questions on it which test their understanding, analysis and evaluation skills.